ToolJet/ToolJet/docs/docs/intro.md

 These resources will help you to quickly build and deploy apps using ToolJet:

-- **[Setup](/docs/deployment/architecture)** - Learn how to setup ToolJet locally using docker.
+- **[Setup](/docs/deployment/architecture)** - Learn how to set up ToolJet locally using docker.
 - **[Basic Tutorial](/docs/tutorial/creating-app)** - Learn how to build simple UI and connect to data sources.
 - **[Deploy](/docs/contributing-guide/setup/docker)** - Learn how to deploy ToolJet on Heroku, Kubernetes, etc

-The references for datasources and widgets:
+The references for data sources and widgets:

 - **[Datasource Reference](/docs/data-sources/redis)**
 - **[Widget Reference](/docs/widgets/table)**

 ## Help and Support
-We have extensively documented the features of ToolJet, but in case you are stuck, please feel to mail us: hello@tooljet.io.
+We have extensively documented the features of ToolJet, but in case you are stuck, please feel free to mail us: hello@tooljet.io.
 If you are using ToolJet cloud, click on the chat icon at the bottom-left corner for instant help.
 If you have found a bug, please create a GitHub issue for the same.
 Also, feel free to join our highly active [slack community](https://join.slack.com/t/tooljet/shared_invite/zt-r2neyfcw-KD1COL6t2kgVTlTtAV5rtg).